citelao/sensible/_coffee_shop/7-conclusion.md

 * We explored [what it even means to be secure]({{site.baseurl}}/security/)---and why typical security advice feels so unsatisfying.
 * We asked [whether or not random people are even likely to be hacked]({{site.baseurl}}/hackers/)---and learned that most people are at risk of scalable or large-scale attacks that target people indiscriminately, but that some people may need to [get additional help]({{site.baseurl}}/help/).
-* Finally, we looked into [how people are likely to be hacked]({{site.baseurl}}/how_hacked/)---or, at least, we tried to.
+* We looked into [how people are likely to be hacked]({{site.baseurl}}/how_hacked/)---or, at least, we tried to.
 We learned that there are huge information gaps that make it hard to feel safe.
+* Finally, we asked, "[is it safe to use coffee shop wi-fi?]({{site.baseurl}}/coffee/)"---and applied the other sections to understand our answer.

 Hopefully, these sections gave you a clear-eyed answer to each question.